demingfactor/dash-of-style/README.md

 The best way to include the dash-of-style is via npm.

 1.    npm add dash-of-style  # Add library to package.json

-2.    npm install  # package now available in node_modules/dash-of-style
+2.    npm install --only=production  # Package now available in node_modules/dash-of-style

 3. On your styleguide html page include our style scaffold to get you started.